-During the last two days I was at a conference, TechCrunch50, and I noticed that most of the attendees weren’t getting their money’s worth.
-It doesn’t matter if you got in for free or paid because the 2 days of your time spent at the event, is worth money to someone.
+I just spent two days at the TechCrunch50 conference, and what I noticed was that most of the attendees weren’t getting their money’s worth.
+It doesn’t matter if you pay for admission or if you get in free because your time spent at an event is worth money.

-So if you want to get your money’s worth out of attending a conference, here are a few things you have to do:
+If you want to get your money’s worth from attending a conference, here are a few suggestions:

 Have business cards

 It’s not cool to not have business cards.
-Over the past few years it has become a trend to not carry business cards, which is a big mistake.
+Recently, it has become a trend to not carry business cards, and this is a big mistake.
 If you don’t make it easy for people to contact you, no one will.

-If you plan on attending any event, make sure you bring plenty of business cards with you.
+If you plan on attending an event, make sure you bring plenty of cards.

 Come up with an elevator pitch

-Although you have business cards, you aren’t quite ready to attend a conference.
-Before you can start mingling, you have to come up with an elevator pitch.
+Having business cards alone doesn’t mean you’re ready to attend a conference.
+Before you start mingling, you have to come up with an elevator pitch.